SteadySurfdom/Data-Augmentation-with-Machine-Unlearning/README.md

 ---

 ### **Audio Augmentations (6 total)**
-Used only for the TASLP 3-model detailed study:
+Used only for the Interspeech 3-model detailed study:
 - No augmentation
 - Time masking
 - Frequency masking